pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Custom Events
 -------------

 You can code for your own domain events, by subclassing the library's domain event classes.
-When deciding names for your domain events, try to use the past participle of a common verb.
+Try to name events using the past participle of a common verb.
 For example, a regular verb like "started", "paused", "stopped", or an irregular verb such as "chosen", "done", "found", "paid", "quit", "seen".

 .. code:: python